EXPLORING THE UPTOWN BARCELONA SARRIA NEIGHBORHOOD

 AND BONUS!
 Learn about the saint that was born in Sarrià:

-So what about you?
-Head to the comments below and tells us: from all the Sarrià sites I mentioned in this post, which one you’d like to see the most and why?
+From all the Sarrià sites I mentioned in this post, which one you’d like to see the most?

 Our 100% FREE Barcelona Collection will give you everything you need to organize the trip of your lifetime to Barcelona.